Undergraduate

 Week Contents Learning Methods

-2. Week Historical Evolution of Greek-Turkish Relations lecture and class discussions
+2. Week The Emergence of the Ottoman Rule in Cyprus lecture and class discussions

-6. Week Dissolution of the Soviets, Changing International Order, Rapprochement and Contemporary Discussions lecture and class discussions
+3. Week Beginning of the Colonial Administration lecture and class discussions

-9. Week Cyprus Problem and Eastern Mediterranean Lecture and Class Presentation
+9. Week End of the Colonial Period Lecture and Class Presentation

-10. Week Aegean Problems Lecture and Class Presentation
+10. Week The Role of Turkey and Greece in Independent Cyprus Republic Lecture and Class Presentation

-12. Week EU Membership Process Lecture and Class Presentation
+12. Week 1974 and its impact on Turkish Diplomacy Lecture and Class Presentation

-13. Week Illegal Immigration Lecture and Class Presentation
+13. Week Cyprus problem and its ramifications on Turkish Greek bilateral relations Lecture and Class Presentation

 16. Week